What It Tastes Like

 "Is this the same as cold brew?"

-No. Iced coffee is brewed hot and cooled with ice, while cold brew is steeped slowly in cold water for many hours.
-The brewing method creates very different flavors:
+No. Iced coffee is brewed hot and cooled with ice, while cold brew is steeped in cold water for many hours.
+The brewing method creates different results:

 See the cold brew vs iced coffee comparison.